Aayam-X/AXMalvon/Log.md

 - [ ] SplitView tabs

 ## Implement soon
-- [ ] Create new window and create blank window options
 - [ ] Adjusting width of sidebar will cause problems (If on second space, the scrollView must scroll to end of it, Button title width also plays a role)
 - [ ] Improve command-f finding text functionality to use less power
 - [ ] Seperate history based on profile